apache/hadoop/hadoop-hdds/docs/content/SparkOzoneFSK8S.md

 </configuration>
 ```

 _Note_: You may also use `org.apache.hadoop.fs.ozone.OzoneFileSystem` without the `Basic` prefix.
-The `Basic` version doesn't support FS statistics and security tokens but can work together with older hadoop versions.
+The `Basic` version doesn't support FS statistics and encryption zones but can work together with older hadoop versions.

 Copy the `ozonefs.jar` file from an ozone distribution (__use the legacy version!__)